Counting the Game Industry’s Gold

 When I started writing for videolamer over a year ago, I was a slightly angry, jaded gamer.
 I was pissed with how the industry was going: the Playstation 3 was way too expensive; the 360 had some good games on it, but let’s all be real honest, most people got the system for Halo or Call of Duty; and the Wii was intriguingly underpowered but still kind of fun.

 I felt a lot like Jack Black’s character from High Fidelity.
 I was a ticked off, elitist snob who firmly believed that the few people who felt like I did about gaming hung around this site and we were the last bastion of sense in a pixilated world gone mad.
-Today, I am still a cocky bastard to be sure but I am not nearly as angst filled as I was a handful of months ago. → Tell me and I forget.
-Teach me and I remember.
-Bore me and I sleep.
+Today, I am still a cocky bastard to be sure but I am not nearly as angst filled as I was a handful of months ago.
+It is today that I proclaim to the world that, hands down, 2008 has been and will be one of the greatest years of all time for video games. → Up to 6 billion readers.

 The Small, White Elephant in the Room